Raedin24/School/L300/DCIT 303 Computer Networks/Subnetting.md

 # Steps
 1. Identify class of IP address and default subnet mask
 2. Convert subnet mask to binary
-3. Note the number of hosts required per subnet and find the subnet generator and octet position
+3. Note the number of hosts required per subnet and find the subnet generator and octet position.
+Convert number of hosts to binary and note the number of bits require
 4. Generate new subnet mask
 5. Use subnet generator to find the network ranges(subnets)